A public-health reference

 Convergent vectors, one nervous system.

 Chronic-exposure pathways — through the food and water supply, and through the electromagnetic environment — converge on the same biological target: the mitochondria and the ion channels of the nervous system.
 Each is subclinical alone.
-Their combined chronic load coincides — in geography, in timing, and in symptomatic presentation — with the population-level rise of Chronic Fatigue Syndrome, fibromyalgia, depression, anxiety, and ADHD diagnoses, and the broader category called “modern stress.”
+The combined chronic load is implicated in the population-level rise of Chronic Fatigue Syndrome, fibromyalgia, depression, anxiety, and the broader category called “modern stress” — not by any single epidemiological study, but by symptom-profile overlap, by published mechanism, and by the regulatory gaps that prevent the load from being measured in the first place.
 Whether the load is the cause of the rise is the question the synthesis raises.
 The historical name for the underlying chronic-subclinical state — older than any of those modern diagnoses — is the Slows.

 The vectors